Utah Symphony: History

 The first attempt to create a symphony orchestra in the Utah area occurred in 1892, four years before Utah achieved statehood.
 The Salt Lake Symphony (not to be confused with the modern Salt Lake Symphony) was created and presented just one concert before disbanding.
 In 1902, the Salt Lake Symphony Orchestra was formed, and it remained in existence until 1911.
 In 1913, the Salt Lake Philharmonic was formed, and it continued until 1925.

-During the Great Depression, the Federal Music Project (an employment-assistance program which formed part of Federal Project Number One, an arm of the Works Project Administration) hired Reginald Beales to create a musical group in Utah.
+The organization of a symphony with "Utah" in its name started during the Great Depression as part of the Federal Music Project, an employment-assistance program which formed part of Federal Project Number One (which in turn was an arm of the Works Project Administration).
+The Project hired Reginald Beales to create a musical group in Utah.
 He formed the Utah State Sinfonietta with a core of 5 members.
 That group grew rapidly and toured extensively, presenting concerts throughout Utah.

 By 1940, federal funding for arts projects had ceased, so local enthusiasts formed the Utah State Symphony Orchestra on April 4, 1940, with Fred E. Smith as president.
 They scheduled their first concert for May 8, 1940 and asked Hans Henriot to conduct it.
 The resulting concert was so successful that the group offered Henriot a contract to direct the orchestra.
 This ensemble grew to 52 part-time musicians.

 In 1947, Maurice Abravanel became the orchestra's music director.
 He built the ensemble into a full-time orchestra and developed its wider national reputation.
 He recorded and toured extensively with the orchestra.
 Under Abravanel, the orchestra first recorded with Vanguard Records and then with Vox Records. including complete symphony cycles of Mahler and of Tchaikovsky, as well as works by Varese, Milhaud, Gottschalk, Honegger, and Satie.
 The Utah Symphony’s recordings of Mahler’s symphonies with Abravanel were the first complete cycle recorded by an American orchestra (Vanguard).
 Honors for Abravanel's Mahler recordings with the orchestra include the “Mahler Medal of Honor” from the Bruckner Society of America (1965) and the International Gustav Mahler Society award for “Best Mahler Recording” (Fifth Symphony, 1975).
 During Abravanel’s tenure, the Orchestra’s music education program grew into one of the most extensive arts education programs in the region.
 Educational concerts were given on orchestra tours across the Intermountain West and at home in the Salt Lake Valley.
 Abravanel concluded his tenure as music director in 1979.
 That same year, it left its longtime home at the Mormon Tabernacle and moved into Symphony Hall (renamed Abravanel Hall in 1993), its first dedicated concert venue.